-That is the current system, in which attorneys, judges and courts are financially incentivized to promote fighting over custody and visitation time.
+Laws in most states — save for Arizona and Kentucky, see below — vaguely order custody be determined in the best interest of the children.
+This model financially incentivizes attorneys, judges and courts to promote fighting over custody and parenting time.
 The more ambiguous the law, the more room the legal industry has to help everyday people navigate it — all while billing $300 per hour.

 Thankfully, this can end now that there is access to excellent and extensive academic research on what is best for children in separated families.